KuaiSearch: An E-Commerce Search Dataset with Authentic Queries and Product Texts for Recall, Ranking, and Relevance: Experiment

 \subsection{Recall Task Performance}

-In the recall task, we use the interaction logs from the last day of the KuaiSearch-Lite recall dataset (including click and purchase behaviors) as the test set, while the remaining interaction logs are used for training.
-To evaluate performance, we employ Recall@K (R@K) and Hit Rate@K (HR@K).
-R@K measures the proportion of relevant items successfully retrieved within the top K candidates, while HR@K indicates whether at least one relevant item appears within the top K results.
-The baseline methods considered include three representative retrieval paradigms: lexical matching methods (BM25, DocT5Query \cite{bm25,doc2query}), embedding-based encoding methods (DPR-ADE, DPR-SDE \cite{dpr,adesde}), and generative retrieval methods (DSI, LTRGR \cite{dsi,ltrgr}).
-DPR-ADE and DPR-SDE represent dual-encoder architectures that independently encode queries and items, and share an encoder for both.
-For all methods, the item-side input is limited to the item title.
+In the recall task, we retain search requests with at least one click or purchase, using the last day of KuaiSearch-Lite recall logs as the test set and the remaining logs for training.
+We evaluate Recall@K (R@K) and Hit Rate@K (HR@K), where R@K measures the proportion of interacted items retrieved within the top-$K$ results, and HR@K indicates whether at least one interacted item is retrieved.
+Baselines include lexical matching (BM25, DocT5Query \cite{bm25,doc2query}), embedding-based methods (DPR-ADE, DPR-SDE, BGE-base-zh, and BGE-base-zh (fine-tuning) \cite{dpr,adesde,bge}), and generative retrieval methods (DSI, LTRGR, and LC-Rec \cite{dsi,ltrgr,lcrec}).
+DPR-ADE uses separate encoders for queries and items, while DPR-SDE and both BGE variants adopt shared encoders, with BGE-base-zh (fine-tuning) further adapted on the training set.
+All methods use item titles as item-side inputs.
 For DocT5Query, we use an mT5-base model \cite{mt5} trained on the training set to generate 10 pseudo-queries for each item, concatenating these pseudo-queries with the item titles to form the indexed text.
 For generative retrieval methods, we use RQ-Kmeans \cite{qarm,onerec} to assign semantic IDs to items, employing a three-layer codebook with layer sizes of 512, 512, and 512.
+For items assigned the same semantic ID, an additional deduplication position is appended to ensure uniqueness.
+Further implementation details are provided in Appendix~\ref{app:details}.